watchexec/cargo-watch/README.md

         --no-gitignore       Don’t use .gitignore files
         --no-ignore          Don’t use .ignore files
-        --no-restart         Don’t restart command while it’s still running --poll               Force use of polling for file changes --postpone           Postpone first run until a file changes -V, --version            Display version information
+        --no-restart         Don’t restart command while it’s still running -N, --notify             Send a desktop notification when watchexec notices a change (experimental, behaviour may change)
+        --poll               Force use of polling for file changes --postpone           Postpone first run until a file changes --skip-local-deps    Don't try to find local dependencies of the current crate and watch their working directories.
+Only watch the current directory.
+    -V, --version            Display version information
         --watch-when-idle    Ignore events emitted while the commands run.
 Will become default behaviour in 8.0.

 OPTIONS:
     -x, --exec <cmd>...
-            Cargo command(s) to execute on changes [default: check]

-    -s, --shell <cmd>...
-Shell command(s) to execute on changes

-    -d, --delay <delay>
-            File updates debounce delay in seconds [default: 0.5]

-        --features <features>
-            List of features passed to cargo invocations

-    -i, --ignore <pattern>...
-Ignore a glob/gitignore-style pattern

-    -B <rust-backtrace>
-            Inject RUST_BACKTRACE=VALUE (generally you want to set it to 1) into the environment
+Cargo command(s) to execute on changes [default: check] -s, --shell <cmd>...
+Shell command(s) to execute on changes -d, --delay <delay>            File updates debounce delay in seconds [default: 0.5] --features <features>      List of features passed to cargo invocations -i, --ignore <pattern>...
+Ignore a glob/gitignore-style pattern -B <rust-backtrace>            Inject RUST_BACKTRACE=VALUE (generally you want to set it to 1) into the environment

-        --use-shell <use-shell>
-            Use a different shell.
-E.g. --use-shell=bash.
-On Windows, try --use-shell=powershell, which will become the default in 8.0.

-    -w, --watch <watch>...
-            Watch specific file(s) or folder(s) [default: .]
+        --use-shell <use-shell>    Use a different shell.
+E.g. --use-shell=bash -w, --watch <watch>...
+Watch specific file(s) or folder(s).
+Disables finding and watching local dependencies.

-    -C, --workdir <workdir>
-            Change working directory before running command [default: crate root]
+    -C, --workdir <workdir>        Change working directory before running command [default: crate root]

 ARGS:
     <cmd:trail>...
 Full command to run. -x and -s will be ignored!

 Cargo commands (-x) are always executed before shell commands (-s).
 You can use the `-- command` style instead, note you'll need to use full commands, it won't prefix `cargo` for you.

-By default, your entire project is watched, except for the target/ and .git/ folders, and your .ignore and .gitignore files are used to filter paths.
+By default, the workspace directories of your project and all local dependencies are watched, except for the target/ and .git/ folders.
+Your .ignore and .gitignore files are used to filter paths.

 On Windows, patterns given to -i have forward slashes (/) automatically converted to backward ones (\) to ease command portability.